BladeRunnerJS/brjs-site/_posts/2014-07-28-forwardjs-thoughts.md

 On the day before the main event I ran a workshop covering How to Build Large Front-End Apps that Scale.
 By "scale" I mean grow in a maintainable way.
 The workshop covers principles and practices that help this take place and we use the BladeRunnerJS toolkit to help demonstrate these.

 I've had some feedback from the workshop already and it seemed to go down really well.
 Although we used BRJS, the skills and ideas are very much transferrable to other tools.
-From the product point of view it was really valuable to have run a workshop and see first-hand how others find using BRJS.
+From the product point of view it was really valuable to run a workshop and see first-hand how others find using BRJS.
 Thanks to everybody that attended and I'll post more information after I've gathered and analysed further feedback.

 ## Facebook's FluxJS

 One of the core takeaways from the workshop should be the importance of building applications in consistent ways; if this application is going to stand the test of time it needs to be as easy as possible for anybody to pick up, extend and maintain the codebase.

 [Bill Fisher](https://twitter.com/fisherwebdev) and [Jing Chen](https://twitter.com/jingc) spoke at ForwardJS about [FluxJS](http://facebook.github.io/react/blog/2014/05/06/flux.html).
 Flux is much more an application pattern than it is a library (although they are open sourcing some of the components they use).
 At the start of the talk Jing stated that they use FluxJS because they need to build Facebook apps in consistent and maintainable ways from the very beginning.
-By applying contraints at the start it ensure that they avoid problems as the apps become larger and more complex.
+By applying contraints at the start it ensures that they avoid problems as the apps become larger and more complex.

 <blockquote class="twitter-tweet" lang="en"><p>Applying constraints on your web app from the start will stop it getting out of control as complexity and size increases <a href="https://twitter.com/hashtag/forwardjs?src=hash">#forwardjs</a> <a href="https://twitter.com/hashtag/fluxjs?src=hash">#fluxjs</a></p>&mdash; Phil Leggetter (@leggetter) <a href="https://twitter.com/leggetter/statuses/492813388758528001">July 25, 2014</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-It's great to [yet again](https://twitter.com/floydophone/status/462529304904364032) see that Facebook are taking very similar approaches to building their applications as we do with our [Caplin Trader](http://www.caplin.com/business/page/caplin-trader) products.
+It's great to [yet again](https://twitter.com/floydophone/status/462529304904364032) see that Facebook are taking very similar approaches to building their applications as we do with our [Caplin Trader](http://www.caplin.com/business/page/caplin-trader) products - all enabled and supported by BladeRunnerJS.

 ## ES6 Modules & HTTP2